gvwilson/thirdbit/fiction/iffy/index.md

 The Marines took them back to the pier with strict orders not to tell anyone what had happened at the governor's mansion.
-The fact that every feed in the Antarctic was talking about it didn't seem to matter.
+The fact that half of Hell was talking about it didn't seem to matter.
-Half the continent thought the attack was a first strike by the Zillions.
+Was it a first strike by the Zillions?
-The other half was convinced the machines were about to restart the war.
+Or were the machines were about to restart the war?
-Hadn't they blown up the quarantine shed in Halley?
+They'd blown up the quarantine shed in Halley, hadn't they?
-If so,
+Or (whisper it) was the power struggle between the two remaining governors finally out in the open?
-humanity's only hope was to set aside their petty differences and—
+Those messages disappeared or mutated almost instantly, a sure sign that someone powerful would rather the subject wasn't raised.

 Iffy sighed.
 According to her history lessons,
 Hell had once been called a web or a net, as if people had hoped to catch the truth in it, but those days had ended long before the ice started to melt.
-For every truth there were a dozen half-truths and two outright lies.
+For every truth there were a dozen half-truths and a hundred outright lies.
-Malware that could erase all record of you or make you speak in tongues lurked in the undergrowth, mutating and hybridizing.
+Beyond those lay malware that could erase all record of you or make you speak in tongues.
 A handful of people so brave or desperate that they might as well be crazy still risked their sanity with virtual reality and direct neural links.
 Everyone else stuck to text, voice, and simple, sanitized graphics.

 She was about to close her app for the night when it pinged softly to tell her she had a message from Jeep.
-*saw the feed—hope you're bonna.*
+*saw the news—hope you're bonna.*

 The green bar beside it showed only an 85% probability that it was really him, but that wasn't why she hesitated before typing,